Many neighborly polytopes and oriented matroids: Introduction

-The first main result of this paper is Theorem~\ref{thm:extshemersewing}, which is a generalization of the sewing construction to oriented matroids.
-It is a formulation valid for any rank (like in \cite{Bisztriczky2000}) and extends to a bigger family of flags of faces that includes Barnette's facet splitting.
-Proposition~\ref{prop:uniqueflags} shows that in odd ranks, these are all the possible flags.
-The language of oriented matroids makes this proof of the sewing construction simpler than previous versions.
+\begin{enumerate} \item First, we show that Shemer's Sewing Construction can be very transparently explained (and generalized) in terms of \emph{lexicographic extensions} of oriented matroids (Section~\ref{sec:shemer}).
+In fact, the same framework also explains Lee \& Menzel's related construction of $A$-sewing for non-simplicial polytopes~\cite{LeeMenzel2010} (Observation~\ref{obs:Asewing}), and the results in~\cite{TrelfordVigh2011} on faces of sewn polytopes.
+Moreover, it naturally applies also to odd dimension just like Bistriczky's version of the Sewing Theorem~\cite{Bisztriczky2000}.

-The major result in Section~\ref{sec:thethm} is Theorem~\ref{thm:thethm}, which provides an alternative construction for neighborly matroids that works in the dual space.
-Given a neighborly matroid of rank $d$ with $n$ elements, we obtain a new neighborly matroid of rank $d+1$ with $n+1$ vertices.
-In a sense that we make precise in Section~\ref{sec:comparing}, this construction is a generalization of Shemer's.
+\item Next, we introduce two new construction techniques for polytopes.
+The first, \defn{Extended Sewing} (Construction~\ref{constr:cE}) is based on our Extended Sewing Theorem~\ref{thm:extshemersewing}.
+It is a generalization of Shemer's sewing to oriented matroids that is valid for any rank and works for a large family of flags of faces (suggested in \cite[Remark 7.4]{Shemer1982}), including the ones obtained by Barnette's facet splitting~\cite{Barnette1981}.
+Moreover, Extended Sewing is optimal in the sense that in odd ranks, the flags of faces constructed in this way are the only ones that yield neighborly polytopes (Proposition~\ref{prop:uniqueflags}).

-Both techniques are based on the concept of \emph{lexicographic extension of an oriented matroid}, which turns out to be a very useful tool for constructing polytopes with certain properties.
-Combining them, we provide non-realizable neighborly oriented matroids with $n$ vertices and rank $r$ for any $r\geq 5$ and $n\geq r+5$ in Theorem~\ref{thm:nonrealizable}.
+\item Our second (and most important) new technique is \emph{Gale Sewing} (Construction~\ref{constr:cG}), whose key ingredient is the Double Extension Theorem~\ref{thm:thethm}.
+It lexicographically extends \emph{duals} of neighborly polytopes and oriented matroids.
+With it, we construct a large family of polytopes called $\cG$.
+This family contains all the neighborly polytopes constructed in~\cite{Devyatov2011}, which arise as a special case of Gale Sewing for polytopes of corank~$3$.

-In the last section, Section~\ref{sec:counting}, we use the dual construction to prove that the number of vertex-labeled neighborly polytopes with $r+d+1$ vertices and dimension~$d$ is greater than In particular, this bound is greater than $\left(\frac{n-1}{{\rm e}^{3/2}}\right)^{\frac{1}{2}d(n-1)}$ when $n>2d$.
-This new bound not only improves Shemer's bound on the number of neighborly polytopes, but it is even greater than $\left(\frac{n-d}{d}\right)^{\frac{1}{4}nd}$, the current best lower bound on the number of all polytopes (valid only if $n\geq 2d$), found in~\cite{Alon1986}.
+\item Using Extended Sewing, we construct three families of neighborly polytopes --- $\cS$, $\cE$ and $\cO$ --- the largest of which is $\cO$.
+In Section~\ref{sec:comparing}, we show that $\cO\subseteq \cG$ (Corollary~\ref{cor:cOsubsetcG}), and in this sense, Gale Sewing is a generalization of Extended Sewing.
+However, it is not true that the Double Extension Theorem~\ref{thm:thethm} generalizes the Extended Sewing Theorem~\ref{thm:extshemersewing} (cf. Remark~\ref{rmk:doesnotgeneralize}).